Mvellimana/ME396P-Final-Project/README.md

  * Music_Player.py - Main script to run, produces a gui to convert audio input file to sheet music and midi file.
 (Change directory in script to wav_to_sheet folder based on your local directory)
  * wav_to_sheet folder - contains all files required to run wav_to_sheet.py script, that is used by Music_Player.py scipt to produce sheet music
  * play_main.py - Scipt to run output midi file in internal device
- * play_external.py - Scipt to run output midi file in external device
+ * play_external.py - Scipt to turn wav_to_sheet.py output into a midi sequence to share thorugh serial communication to an external device

 ## Dependancies and Packages:
 Read Audio stream - SciPy.io